Neck Pain Relief in Delray Beach, FL

 What Causes Neck Pain?

-Most cases of neck pain are mild in nature, and will resolve themselves with adequate rest and minor at-home treatments like regularly applying ice to the affected area.
+Most cases of neck pain are mild and will resolve themselves with adequate rest and minor at-home treatments like regularly applying ice to the affected area.

 We often push our bodies beyond their regular physical activity levels, which can often result in pulled muscles.
 It is also possible for these types of strains to develop from chronic habits such as poor posture while sitting at a computer or even while looking down at a book you are reading.

 Over time it is only natural that our bodies experience some wear and tear, which often affects the joints, including those of the neck.
 When the cartilage between the cervical vertebrae begin to break down, it is expected for the neck to become more stiff and difficult to move.

 Rheumatoid arthritis is an autoimmune disease that can cause inflammation of any joint throughout the body.
 When this condition occurs in the neck, individuals typically experience issues with pain, limited mobility, and decreased function of the neck.